re4ldev/arch-laptop/README.md

 ## 14. Install system packages with pacstrap ##
 _pacstrap_ script is used to install the selected system packages and copy the mirror list established in the previous step into a hard drive.

-This is a complete list of packages that will be installed to satisfy the system requirements from section I. Not all the packages from the below list will be installed in this step.
-Graphical environment related packages will be installed in a separate step later in the process. categoty | official | AUR
+This is a complete list of packages that will be installed to satisfy the system requirements from section [I. Requirements](#i-requirements).

+NOTE: Make sure to chose video driver for your particular hardware.
+More details can be found on Arch Linux Wiki [Xorg: Driver Installation](https://wiki.archlinux.org/title/Xorg#Driver_installation)

+Identify the graphics card.\
+**`# lspci -v | grep -A1 -e VGA -e 3D`**
+>`00:02.0 VGA compatible controller: VMware SVGA II Adapter (prog-if 00 [VGA controller])`\
+>`		  Subsystem: VMware SVGA II Adapter`\
+>`		  Flags: bus master, fast devsel, latency 64, IRQ 18`

+Depending on your system hardware include the video drivers packages in the following _pacstrap_ command.
+In this example we will use _xf86-video-intel_ package.

+categoty | official | AUR
 -------- | -------- | --------
 Base System | base base-devel linux linux-firmware |